-A declaration on someone's Facebook wall, a few days before I started writing this paper: "Forgiveness is a bitch!" - And it was instantly clear what the writer meant.
+Forgiveness is a perplexing phenomenon at times.
+A declaration I saw on someone's Facebook a while ago: "Forgiveness is a bitch!" - And it was instantly clear what the writer meant.
 We all know how forgiveness can be a healer, but if she doesn't deliver what she has in store, it can terribly hurt.

 We are really facing of one of humanity's deep dilemma's here.
-We are also getting a glance into the very heart of Christian faith too - although this is not saying forgiveness belongs to Christianity, or even to religion - but clearly in religion there has been a profound focus on compassion and forgiveness, long before scientists got interested in it.
+We are also getting a glance into the very heart of Christian faith too - although this is not saying forgiveness belongs to Christianity or even 'religion' - but clearly in religion there has been a profound focus on compassion and forgiveness, long before scientists got interested in it.
 So the least thing we could admit is that religions such as Christianity been like a prism - and of course you had to know how to use the prism.
 The discoveries themselves though do not belong to religion, they belong to mankind as a whole.

 A CONTINGENCY PLANI'd like to quote something from a conversation with a Christian friend on Myspace years ago.
 This was written somewhere around March, 2010:

 There is a perceived correlation between ...
 Forgiveness [and] absence of residual hurt and confusion ... [or between] forgiving and forgetting.
 This is an especially tricky conundrum and has perplexed people of faith and good will, for millennia.